Dj9321/SpringLearning/README.md

 # Description
 This project contains Spring boot project.
 It connects with Postgres SQL.
  * Needs Postgres Server to start.
+Doesn't start if DB is not started.
  * Just start the Postgres in Docker
  * Port changed to 9090 and has an index.html in static resources folder
  * Enabled all actuator endpoints